restify/node-restify/docs/guide.md

      });

-You can also pass in a [RegExp](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/RegExp) object and access the capture group with `req.params`:
+You can also pass in a [RegExp](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/RegExp) object and access the capture group with `req.params` (which will not be interpreted in any way):

     server.get(/^\/([a-zA-Z0-9_\.~-]+)\/(.*)/, function(req, res, next) {
       console.log(req.params[0]);